 This Registration Agreement sets forth the terms and conditions upon which the International Safety Equipment Association, together with its respective subsidiaries and affiliates (collectively, “ISEA,” “we,” “our,” or “us”), conducts and provides access to ISEA conferences, webinars, trainings, meetings, receptions, social events, or other sponsored events (each an “Event”).
 By registering online or otherwise agreeing to register for an Event, or by attending such an Event, you agree to be bound by the terms of this Registration Agreement.
 If you do not agree to this Registration Agreement, do not register for or attend an Event.

 To receive a registration refund, less a $250 processing fee, cancellations must be received 4 weeks before the start of the event.
 No credit or refunds will be given for no shows.
 Please see the specific event page to view any additional details.
+For QSSP In-Person and Live Virtual courses, if a registrant has a conflict, they are permitted to transfer to another QSSP course to be held within 6 months of the original course (the registrant is responsible for any cost difference.)
+Only one transfer is allowed per registrant.

 Event Modification or Cancellation